Second Edition

 As a reminder, the jury for this edition was composed of: Rima Abdul Malak, Emmanuel Carrère, Cécile Chertok, Grégoire Chertok, Sarah Chiche, Jean Hatzfeld, Haïm Korsia, Rebecca Marder, Valérie Toranian and Nathalie Zajde.

-In addition to the two laureates, the official selection also included:
+In addition to the two winners, the official selection also included:

 -